arand013/read-me-generator/develop/Example-ReadME-here.md

 * [Questions](#questions)

 ## Installation
-1. LIVE
+1. FIRST
-2. FOCUS
+2. SECOND
-3. STAY IN PRESENT
+3. THIRD
-4.
+4. THEN
+5. AFTER
+6. FINALLLLY

 ## Usage
-Run this by typing "node index.js"
+JAVASCRIPT, HTML

 ## Contribution
-Enter project contribution information here.
+HERE LAYS THE CONTRIBUTION INFORMATION

 ## Tests
-Enter project testing information here.
+HERE LAYS THE TESTING INFORMATION

 ## License
-This project is covered under the MIT License.
+This project is covered under the Code Project Open License (CPOL).

 ## Questions
 For questions about this project, please see my GitHub at [arand013](https://github.com/arand013), or reach out by email at alexanderaranda@ymail.com.